Rapid Pass

-The Rapid Pass is a smart card automated fare collection system used on participating public transit systems in Dhaka, the capital of Bangladesh.
+The Rapid Pass is a smart card automated fare collection system based on near-field communication (NFC) technology used on participating public transit systems in Dhaka, the capital of Bangladesh.
 Rapid Pass card readers were implemented on a trial basis in 2017.
 Full implementation began in January 2018 and it was rolled out across rapid transit stations, railway stations, bus stops and terminals, and transit vehicles on many different transit systems.

 History

-In 2014, Dhaka Transport Coordination Authority took up a project to develop automated fare collection system for Dhaka city at a cost of ৳39.06 crore.
+In 2014, Dhaka Transport Coordination Authority (DTCA) took up a project to develop an automated fare collection system for Dhaka city at a cost of ৳39.06 crore.
 Japan International Cooperation Agency provided technical assistance and 73% of the total budget for the project.
 The authority concerned decided to introduce Rapid Pass service on trial basis for buses operated by Bangladesh Road Transport Corporation plying on Abdullahpur–Motijheel route in the city in May 2017.
 Sheikh Hasina, prime minister of the country, inaugurated the card service of the Rapid Pass on 4 January 2018.
 The project was said to be completed in 2019, which was in the process of setting up a clearing house bank for multiple transport services which was implemented by Dutch-Bangla Bank.
 In the meeting on bus route rationalization organized on 21 June 2022, it was decided to ensure the use of Rapid Pass in all modes of transport in Dhaka.
+From September 2023, Bangladesh Road Transport Corporation decided to implement Rapid Pass for all bus transport services operated by them.
+On 20 March 2024, the facility of collecting fares through Rapid Pass was introduced in BRTC buses operating on Dhaka–Narayanganj link road.
+In May 2024, the Road Transport and Highways Division drafted the "Public Transport Integrated Ticketing System and Clearing House Management Act, 2024" to make Rapid Pass a payment card for all types of monetary activities.
+In 2024, Japan International Cooperation Agency ended their technological assistance to the Rapid Pass project.
+From 20 December 2024, metro stations started to sell Rapid Pass.
+In 2025, DTCA took an intuitive to give online recharge service and for that they called for primary tenders.